daveabrock/daveabrock.github.io/_posts/2020-03-29-csharp-8-year-late.markdown

 **Worth mentioning**: According [to the article in question](https://docs.microsoft.com/dotnet/csharp/whats-new/csharp-8), C# 8.0 is supported on .NET Core 3.*x* and .NET Standard 2.1 (see [the documentation](https://docs.microsoft.com/dotnet/csharp/language-reference/configure-language-version) on language versioning).

+Also, a big thank you goes out to Microsoft's [David Pine](https://twitter.com/davidpine7) for his valuable feedback on this post.

 ## Simplified using declarations

 When you use a **using** declaration, you are telling the C# compiler that the current variable should automatically be disposed at the end of the variable's scope.
 Remember how your grandparents did this, way back in C# 7?